OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/ribbon-api-requirement-sets.md

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
 For more information, see [Office versions and requirement sets](/office/dev/add-ins/develop/office-versions-and-requirement-sets).

+The Ribbon API set supports programmatic control of when custom Add-in Commands (that is, custom ribbon buttons and menu items) are enable and disabled.

 Office Add-ins run across multiple versions of Office.
 The following table lists the Ribbon API requirement sets, the Office host applications that support that requirement set, and the build or version numbers for the Office application.

 |  Requirement set  | Office 2013 on Windows<br>(one-time purchase) | Office 2016 or later on Windows<br>(one-time purchase)   | Office on Windows\*<br>(connected to Office 365 subscription) |  Office on iPad<br>(connected to Office 365 subscription)  |  Office on Mac<br>(connected to Office 365 subscription)  | Office on the web  |  Office Online Server  |